Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 • Wipe screen with microfiber cloth

-• Store with lens cap on when not in use
+• Store with lens cap on

-Weekly Maintenance
+Weekly

-• Clean lens with lens tissue and solution
+• Clean lens with tissue/solution

 • Check gooseneck tension

-• Inspect USB cable for damage
+• Inspect USB cable

-Monthly Maintenance
+Monthly

-• Clean LED ring light lenses
+• Clean LED ring lenses

-• Check all screws for tightness
+• Check all screws

-• Format SD card to prevent corruption
+• Format SD card

 As Needed

-• Replace USB cable if damaged
+• Replace USB cable

-• Update firmware (check manufacturer site)
+• Update firmware

 $199.00